We work with more than 300 partners to bring you better travel deals

 Choose a month below to see average flight price and weather conditions.

 LON - FAI

 £707 - £3128

 Late April through August are the best months to visit Fairbanks.
 A constant flurry of activities and events come over Fairbanks during this period, and the Northern Lights can be seen, too.
 Winter temperatures have a tendency to drop to around -45 to -51 degrees Celsius, but for those who don’t mind the chilling weather, cheap flights to Fairbanks are likely to be found.

 Which day is cheapest to fly to Fairbanks?

 At the moment, Tuesday is the most economical day to take a flight to Fairbanks.
 Saturday is likely to be the most costly.

 What time of day is cheapest to fly?

-Fairbanks flights can be made cheaper if you choose a flight in the evening.
-Booking a flight in the afternoon will likely mean higher prices.
+Fairbanks flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight at midday will likely mean higher prices.